ashishhiggins/QuizApp/README.md

 *   Spring Web MVC
 *   Swagger Open API (documentation)
 *   H2 Database (in-memory database for development)
+*   Docker (for containerization)

 ## Running the application

+You can run the application in two ways: directly using Maven or using Docker.

+### Running with Maven

 1. Ensure you have Java 11 or later installed.
 2. Clone or download the project.